domoinc/domo-data-science-resources/data_science_accelerators/model_insights/README.md

 # Model Insights Accelerator

 ## Requirements
-The Model Insights Accelerator currently supports the use of Regression and Binary Classification Models.
+The Model Insights Accelerator currently supports the use of regression, binary classification, and multiclass classification models.
 The tool requires a pickled (saved) model, training dataset (data upon which the pickled model was built), and a live dataset (data for which predictions will or have been made).

 ## Overview
 The Model Insights Accelerator creates a comprehensive dashboard that displays the following model insights: